You will find information on upcoming training opportunities and events below.

 Website: Centre for Pioneering Learning

-The College offers a range of learning opportunities and the Gowing for Growth education programme offered by the College.
-In collaboration with the United Reformed Church National Synod of Scotland
+The College offers a range of learning opportunities in collaboration with the United Reformed Church National Synod of Scotland.

 PGDip/MA Course in Consultancy for Mission and Ministry at York St John University